 area of your LCP element is

 area = size × penaltyFactor

-sizeis the area of the LCP candidate currently in the viewport and not cropped or off-screen.
+size is the area of the LCP candidate currently in the viewport and not

-penaltyFactoris the factor by which upscaling will count against us, given by
+penaltyFactor is the factor by which upscaling will count against us,

 min(displaySize, naturalSize) / displaySize, where:

 naturalSize is the pixel area of the image file in question.

 displaySize is the pixel area that the image will be rendered,

 regardless of how much of it is currently on-screen.